 - Detach your diamond blade from the sure once you are sure that the blade is sharp.
 Ensure also to clean your diamond blade to prevent rust

 - Reinstall your blade into the table saws and connect to the power source.
-Turn ON, and feed table saw with the material.
-Watch out for faster cutting, demanding lesser effort along with a smoother cut.
+Turn it ON, and feed the table saw with the material.
+Watch out for faster cutting, demanding less effort and a smoother cut.

 4.2 How to Clean the Saw Blades?

 - The first thing to do before cleaning your table saw blade is to disengage it from the power source.
-This tip is a basic safety precaution that you must always take into consideration for table saw.
+This tip is a basic safety precaution you must always consider for table saws.

-- The next step is to gently scrub your blade for any stubborn dirt with a stiff wire brush.
+- The next step is gently scrubbing your blade with a stiff wire brush for any stubborn dirt.

 - Stir a laundry detergent in water for about 5 minutes.
 Submerge the blade in the detergent solution for about 10 minutes.

 - Use a soft brass wire brush to remove all the dirt gradually.
-However, ensure to be careful around the edges as it could still cut your hands.
+However, be careful around the edges as it could still cut your hands.

-- Remove the blade from the detergent solution and ensure to dry well.
+- Remove the blade from the detergent solution and ensure it dry well.
 Failure to dry the blade properly can lead to corrosion.

-- Install your blade plug into the power supply and turn ON to continue to use.
+- Install your blade plug into the power supply and turn it ON to continue to use.

 Section 5: How High Should I Set My Sawblade?

-In recent years a debate has been going on to define the height to put your blade best properly.
-Below are three assertions to that intent:
+Recently, a debate has been going on to define the height to put your blade best properly.
+Below are three assertions of that intent:

 5.1 The Safest Cutting Height